Paving the way for disabled athletes since 1975

 The Boston Athletic Association has a proud tradition of extending the challenge of the marathon to people with disabilities.

-Beginning in 1975, when one wheelchair racer completed the distance, the Boston Marathon has helped change public perception and provide opportunity and inspiration to a generation of new athletes.
+Beginning in 1975, when one wheelchair racer completed the distance, the Boston Marathon has helped change public perception and provided opportunity and inspiration to a generation of new athletes.
 From its inauspicious origins over 35 years ago, the Boston Marathon currently supports a push rim wheelchair division, a visually impaired/blind division and a mobility impaired program.

 Following the historic breakthrough in 1975, the Boston Athletic Association embraced this competition and incorporated it as part of the Boston Marathon.
 The push rim wheelchair division quickly became a focal point of local, national and world interest.